 1) Reward Substitution: Give yourself a reward for overcoming laziness

 In the early 20th century, advertising man Claude C. Hopkins introduced Pepsodent, a product that would help Americans to develop the habit of brushing their teeth daily.
 By teaching consumers a cue – feeling for tooth film, which is a crust that naturally coats our teeth when we don’t clean them regularly – and by offering an immediate reward – a minty tingle in their mouth – Pepsodent changed people’s behaviours dramatically and made teeth brushing a daily habit for Americans.

 Giving yourself an immediate reward for doing things that are tough can have a great impact on creating new habits.

 There is a scene in Homer’s Odyssey in which Ulysses (Odysseus) resists the bewitching song of the Sirens by having his ship’s crew tie him up and by ordering them to block their ears to prevent themselves from hearing the song.

 Ulysses and the Sirens in a 1909 oil painting by Herbert James Draper

 Creating social rules, such as prohibiting smoking at home or promising a deadline to deliver a particular project, can help us to overcome immediate temptations since failing to do so would result in social judgment and embarrassment.

 3) Manage your energy

 Exerting self-control requires energy, so chances are that if you are tired or stressed your ability to resist immediate impulses will be depleted.
-To learn more about how to better manage your energy, check out this blog post we wrote recently on this topic.
+To learn more about how to better manage your energy, check out this blog post we published on this topic.